aperezr20/Diabetic-Retinopathy-Classification/README.md

 Use the Python version 3.7.6 and install the libraries in the requirements.txt file of this repo

-1. Download the dataset from https://www.kaggle.com/datasets/amanneo/diabetic-retinopathy-resized-arranged.
+1. Download the dataset from [this link](https://www.kaggle.com/datasets/amanneo/diabetic-retinopathy-resized-arranged).
 Then, unzip the compressed file.

 2. Download the trained model from: [link]